 See Prices

 It may sound and feel a bit anti-climatic to finish with Sagrada Familia but it is undoubtedly the number one attraction in Barcelona.
 Antonio Gaudi had his work cut out for him with this unique and iconic church.
-Definitely, something to have on your radar when traveling to Barcelona.
+Definitely, this exquisite work of art is something to have on your radar when traveling to Barcelona.

-If you’re going to visit Sagrada Familia consider taking a guided small group tour of Sagrada Familia.
-The history behind this structure goes far beneath the surface.
-Passionate local guides will explain the meaning and why it has taken so long to construct!
+If you’re going to visit Sagrada Familia, consider taking a guided small group tour of Sagrada Familia.
+The history behind this structure goes far beyond the surface.
+Passionate local guides will explain the many layers of meaning to this monument and why it has taken so long to construct.
+Trust us, you won’t want to miss a single detail in Barcelona’s Sagrada Familia.

 Address: Carrer del Mallorca, 401